xgdsmileboy/GenPat/README.md

 * **filter**: `"<command> (-ip <arg> | -filter <arg>) [-dir <arg>] [-line <arg>] [-change <arg>] [-of <arg> | -op <arg>]"`, filter and serialize patterns with the given criteria.

-  * `-ip | -filter`: the `-ip` denotes the #Directory# of the pairwise buggy-fixed files, while `-filter` denotes the absolute path of the file that contains the absolute paths of patterns to be filtered.
+  * `-ip | -filter`: the `-ip` denotes the #Directory# of the pairwise buggy-fixed files, while `-filter` denotes the absolute path of the file that contains the paths of patterns to be filtered.
 One of them should be provided while running.
-Please note when apply the option of `-if`, the #Directory# should be formatted as follows:
+Please note when applying the option of `-if`, #Directory# should be formatted as follows:

     ```powershell
     |-directory